Subhas Chandra Bose: 1897–1921: Early life

 There were six vacancies in the ICS.
 Subhas Bose took the open competitive exam for them in August 1920 and was placed fourth.
 This was a vital first step.
 Still remaining was a final examination in 1921 on more topics on India, including the Indian Penal Code, the Indian Evidence Act, Indian history, and an Indian language.
 Successful candidates had also to clear a riding test.
 Having no fear of these subjects and being a rider, Subhas Bose felt the ICS was within easy reach.
 Yet between August 1920 and 1921 he began to have doubts about taking the final examination.
 Many letters were exchanged with his father and his brother Sarat Chandra Bose back in Calcutta.
 In one letter to Sarat, Subhas wrote, "But for a man of my temperament who has been feeding on ideas that might be called eccentric—the line of least resistance is not the best line to follow ...
 The uncertainties of life are not appalling to one who has not, at heart, worldly ambitions.
 Moreover, it is not possible to serve one's country in the best and fullest manner if one is chained on to the civil service."
-In April 1921, Subhas Bose made his decision firm not to take the final examination for the ICS and wrote to Sarat informing him of the same, apologizing for the pain he would cause to his father, his mother, and other members of his family.
+In April 1921, Subhas Bose made his decision firm not to take the final examination for the ICS and wrote to Sarat informing him of the same, apologising for the pain he would cause to his father, his mother, and other members of his family.
 On 22 April 1921, he wrote to the Secretary of State for India, Edwin Montagu, stating, "I wish to have my name removed from the list of probationers in the Indian Civil Service."
 The following day he wrote again to Sarat:I received a letter from mother saying that in spite of what father and others think she prefers the ideals for which Mahatma Gandhi stands.
 I cannot tell you how happy I have been to receive such a letter.
 It will be worth a treasure for me as it has removed something like a burden from my mind."

 For some time before Subhas Bose had been in touch with C. R. Das, a lawyer who had risen to the helm of politics in Bengal; Das encouraged Subhas to return to Calcutta.
 With the ICS decision now firmly behind him, Subhas Bose took his Cambridge B.A.
 Final examinations half-heartedly, passing, but being placed in the Third Class.
 He prepared to sail for India in June 1921, electing for a fellow Indian student to pick up his diploma.